WZZO

 WZZO (95.1 FM "95.1 ZZO") is a commercial radio station licensed to Bethlehem, Pennsylvania.
-It is branded as "WZZO: The Valley's Rock Station".

-The station broadcasts a classic rock radio format and is owned by iHeartMedia.
+Owned by iHeartMedia, the station broadcasts an active rock radio format.
 Its studio and offices are in the iHeart Broadcasting Complex in Whitehall Township.

 WZZO has an effective radiated power (ERP) of 30,000 watts, covering the Lehigh Valley metropolitan region of Pennsylvania and New Jersey.
-The transmitter is located off Severn Lane, near Interstate 78 in Lower Saucon Township.
-In addition to a standard analog transmission, WZZO broadcasts using HD Radio technology and is available online through iHeartRadio.
-The HD2 digital subchannel formerly carried a soft adult contemporary format from iHeartRadio known as "The Breeze."
+Its transmitter is located off Severn Lane, near Interstate 78 in Lower Saucon Township.

-WZZO carries Rover's Morning Glory syndicated from WMMS in Cleveland during morning drive time.
-The station regularly sponsors live music and nightclub events in the Lehigh Valley area.

 History

+20th century

-WZZO first signed on the air on February 16, 1946 as WGPA-FM, owned and operated by The Globe-Times.
+WZZO first signed on the air on February 16, 1946, as WGPA-FM, owned and operated by The Express-Times.
 The broadcast was simulcast during daylight hours with sister station WGPA.
-The AM 1100 station is authorized by the Federal Communications Commission to broadcast only from sunrise to sunset, so programming continued on FM station until 11 PM.
+The AM 1100 station is authorized by the Federal Communications Commission to broadcast only from sunrise to sunset, so programming continued on FM station until 11 pm.
 At that time WGPA-FM used a sub-carrier to broadcast instrumental beautiful music from reel-to-reel tapes for playing over paging systems inside retail businesses.
 Eventually, that same beautiful music sound was airing on WGPA-FM.

 In 1973, when WGPA-AM and FM were sold by The Globe-Times to Holt Broadcasting, the new owners changed the FM call sign to WEZV to reflect the FM's easy listening radio format with the EZ in the call letters standing for "Easy" and the V representing "Valley" as in Lehigh Valley.

 In 1978, WGPA and WEZV were sold to different owners, and WEZV's call letters changed to WZZO and the format switched to album-oriented rock, which continues to this day.

 The broadcast tower remains at its original location off Applebutter Road in Lower Saucon Township and can be spotted from I-78 between the exits for Route 412 and Route 33.
 The original broadcast studios were at 428 Brodhead Avenue, which now serves as a Lehigh University building in Bethlehem.
 Before moving to Whitehall Township, the WZZO broadcast studios were located in the Westgate Mall in Bethlehem.

+21st century

-On February 24, 2019, WZZO's Facebook page announced that morning host "The Bearman" had passed away unexpectedly.
+On February 24, 2019, WZZO's Facebook page announced that morning host "The Bearman" had died unexpectedly.

-HD Radio

-WZZO's HD2 station carries "The Breeze", a soft adult contemporary music format from iHeartRadio.
-Previously, it ran an alternative rock format called "The Alternative Project" and prior to that, a classic rock format.
+On June 12, 2023, WZZO shifted its format from classic rock to active rock.